-How Do RingCentral and Zoom Pricing Compare With Other VoIP Providers?
+How Does RingCentral and Zoom Pricing Compare with Other VoIP Providers?

 RingCentral is one of the best specialist VoIP services out there, and for a video-first platform, Zoom also provides excellent business call features.
 However, while these providers are some of the best in the game, they won't fit the needs of every business.

 At Tech.co, our researchers have spent weeks comparing the best business call services against hundreds of metrics so you don't have to.
-If you're curious about what other options could offer you, here's a summary of three top competitors.
-Let's see how other providers compare.
+If you're curious about what other options could offer you, here's a summary of how some other VoIP providers compare.